Presentation Lessons from a Preacher: Joel Osteen

 It’s then about telling it as though it’s happening in the moment, so it feels real to the audience.

 3. You really don’t need the lectern

-His effectiveness would have been significantly diminished had he stood behind the lectern and read his notes.
+His effectiveness would have been significantly diminished had he stood behind the lectern reading his notes.

-The solution is knowing your content inside out, rehearsing and practicing it without a lectern or notes and not being afraid to make a mistake.
+The solution is knowing your content inside out, rehearsing and practicing it without a lectern.

 5. Don’t make it complicated

-Having set the theme for the next 30 minutes everyone knows why they are there and whether he then proceeds to tell a story, a joke or quotes scripture everything he says revolves around ‘living life happy’ and being happy.
+Having set the theme for the next 30 minutes everyone knows why they are there.
+Everything he says revolves around ‘living life happy’ and being happy.